Which method of viewing music should I use?

-Here at last is my version of Jeremiah Clarke’s ’Trumpet Voluntary’’ from his choice lessons for harpsichord, & ’Trumpet Tune’, from ’’The Island Princess’’, an ideal coupling for a wedding!
+Here is my version of Jeremiah Clarke’s ''Trumpet Voluntary'' from his choice lessons for harpsichord, & his famous ’Trumpet Tune’, from ’’The Island Princess’’, an ideal coupling for a wedding!

-I have made this arrangement with professional and or semi amateur ensembles in mind; two easier versions in progresively lower keys are also available.
+I have made this arrangement with professional and or semi amateur ensembles in mind; two easier versions in progressively lower keys are also available.

-This arrangement is for classical brass quintet and optional timpani.
+This arrangement is for two solo Trumpets, Horn, Trombone, Tuba and optional timpani.

 Trumpeters can choose the instrument of their choice, despite my allocation of Bb trumpet.
 I would suggest a D, Eb, C or even a piccolo trumpet.
 For the purists a natural trumpet would be perfect.